 “PCMA is the gold standard for convention management professionals,” said Craig Davis, president and CEO of VisitPITTSBURGH.
 “These are the individuals who will decide which city will host their next big event.
 It’s our opportunity to showcase what Pittsburgh is capable of doing and our opportunity to shine as a city.

 “We’ve been referred to as an ‘it’ city for a while, and now is our time to prove it,” Davis added.

 The latest “it” accolade came from National Geographic Traveler in December, when it named Pittsburgh to its 2019 Cool List.
 Local residents have known about the city’s cool factor for decades, and their warmth and friendliness is sure to be felt by PCMA convention attendees as Pittsburghers point them to our favorite “insider” hangouts and hot spots.

 For many of the delegates and attendees, Pittsburgh International Airport will be their first stop, and PIT will not disappoint.

-Delegates and attendees coming through the airport can register for the convention in PIT’s center core before they collect their baggage.
-In the airside terminal, the Martini Bar will greet the arrivals with a mini PCMA lounge, with a featured PCMA drink.
-Parrots from the National Aviary with provide some live interaction.
+Delegates and attendees coming through the airport can register for the convention in PIT’s Center Core before they collect their baggage.
+In the Airside Terminal, the Martini Bar will greet the arrivals with a mini PCMA lounge, with a featured PCMA drink.
+Parrots from the National Aviary will provide some live interaction.
 At a welcome table in baggage claim, staff will be on hand to provide directions, point visitors to taxis and shuttles, and answer questions about the city.

 “Having PCMA come to Pittsburgh is a huge opportunity for us,” said Jeff Martinelli, PIT’s manager of customer programs.
 “We recognize that the airport is the first impression people get of our city, and we want to make it great.”